bvalosek/bval-contracts/README.md

 ## Overview

 This repo has an ERC-721 and an ERC-20 contract that are designed to work together (`BVAL721` and `BVAL20`).
-Some of the general interop and sequence functionality is pulled into a `Base721` contract to keep things from getting to bloated.
+Some of the market interop and basic 721 improvements are pulled into a generalized `Base721` contract, and the sequencing and minting functionality is implemented in `Sequenced721`.
+Inheritance is so un-ergonomic but when in rome...

-Both contracts inherit from OpenZeppelin's `AccessControlEnumerable` contract to enable enumerable RBAC support.
+Both `BVAL*` contracts inherit from OpenZeppelin's `AccessControlEnumerable` contract to enable enumerable RBAC support.
 The design goal for my contracts was to allow very pervasive control of contract parameters and functionality behind roles that I can eventually renounce or give exclusively to less pervasive proxy smart contracts (or even a DAO).

 The idea with this was to enable flexible extension and future functionality as I iterate on this project while still allowing for more iterative delegated trust over time.

 ### ERC-721

 #### Implementation Base